vaskasya/RYMScraper/README.md

 # RYMScraper
-A Python-based tool to scrape information about artists and chart releases from RateYourMusic.
+A Python-based tool to scrape information about artist and chart releases from RateYourMusic.

 ## Requirements